AncientEntity/EntityNetworkingSystems/README.md

 ## Requirements & License
 - Unity 2019 or above.
 (It hasn't been tested on Unity 2018, but I assume it should be fine)
-- If using Steamworks you need Facepunch.Steamworks avaliable here: https://github.com/Facepunch/Facepunch.Steamworks and under the MIT license as well.
+- If using Steamworks you need Facepunch.Steamworks avaliable here: https://github.com/Facepunch/Facepunch.Steamworks and under their own MIT license as well.
 Please check their LICENSE.MD for additional information, or our LICENSE.MD for additional information.